Getting around our campuses can be daunting at first. Here you’ll find the tips you need to easily find where you want to go.

 When you search for classes on Student Services Online, you will see the location of each class listed beside the class number.
 All classes you are enrolled in for the selected semester will appear, giving the appropriate campus with the latest room allocation.

 To check the class locations, visit Student Services Online.

 The campus map for the City Campus has a list of lecture theatre locations underneath the map.
-Browse this list, looking at the letters given to the right of the building name - these are the codes for the lecture theatres in that building.
+Look at the letters given to the right of the building name – these are the codes for the lecture theatres in that building.

 For more information on the shuttle bus, see Intercampus bus service.